CommonAccord/Cmacc-Org/Doc/S/ContractDrafting.md

 We propose a convention for defined terms.
 All defined terms must be "parameterized", using Initial Caps.
 The parameter is expressed as the defined term with a leading underscore and spaces replaced with underscores.
 Hence {_Authorized_Representative}, anywhere that the defined term is used.

 We also suggest a format for the definition.
-A defined term should lead with the defined term in quotes, follow by "means".
+A defined term should lead with the defined term in quotes, followed by "means".
 For example:

 Def.Authorized_Representative.sec="{_Authorized_Representative}" means ....